 Obs!
 Just saying the word (or not quite a word, but rather the shortened name of the suburb) will conjure up many a memory for different generations of Capetonians.
 If there is one street which is the heartbeat of Obs, it’s Lower Main Rd.
 On this street you will find all that is unique about the area.
 A lot has changed since I last visited Lower Main Rd, Observatory, but one of the constants is Obz Café.
 I have said it before and I will say it again, the hardest thing for a restaurant to achieve in Cape Town is longevity.
 Those that achieve it need to have delicious food at the core of its offering.
 We went there on a Thursday night to try it out for ourselves.

 Firstly, when going out to Obs (particularly in the evening) remember one thing – Uber is your friend!
 Parking spaces in Lower Main Rd is extremely limited and, even if you are lucky to find a space, your parking skills need to be top-notch to be able to navigate into it.
 I drove on the night (to be driven back by a “take-me-home” service) and found myself circling the vicinity trying to find a parking space, which I eventually found down a side street.
 I arrived at the entrance of Obz Café at the exact same time as my fellow bru, who had just exited his Uber – his face showing a totally different level of relaxation to mine.
-Due to unforeseen circumstances earlier in the evening, two of the other bru’s had to pull out, so it was to be just him and myself on the night.
+A comedy of errors earlier in the evening meant that two of the other bru’s had to pull out, so it was to be just him and myself on the night.
 We walked into a packed restaurant and were looking forward to the evening ahead.

 We were soon greeted by our friendly waiter, who began by taking our drinks orders.
 We both ordered an Obz Lager, which is brewed by Noon Gun.
 This first drink didn’t last too long (one can really build up a thirst looking for a parking space in Obs, you know) and we soon ordered another round of the same.
 The food offerings on the menu catered for all tastes.
 We were thrilled to see that their burgers all had incredible sounding topping combinations.
 Those would have to wait, though, as Chili Poppers would first take centre stage.
 These arrived in a portion of 6, deep fried in a panko crumbed batter.
 We added bacon for an additional R10, and this was mixed in with the cheesy filling, consisting of sour cream and cheddar.
 The peppers had just the right amount of heat, and the batter never broke up when bitten into.
 This had the helpful effect of not having the cheesy goodness spill out, which tends to happen far too often at a lot of restaurants.
 The accompaniments (which included sour cream, guacamole, and sweet chilli sauce) were generously portioned which allowed us to go wild when dolloping our Poppers.